 The Yello-Bole line was introduced in 1932 and was an outlet for lower grade briar not used in Kaywoodie production.
 Yello-Bole’s were manufactured by Penacook, New Hampshire subsidiary, The New England Briar Pipe Company.
 Advertising from the 1940’s, pictures the Yello-Bole “Honey Girl” and urges the pipe smoker to smoke the pipe with “a little honey in every bowl.”
 Honey was an ingredient of the material used to line the inside of the bowl.
 It was said to provide a faster, sweeter break-in of the pipe.

 Reiss-Premier Pipe Co. was also a pipe making concern that was part of the Kaywoodie organization.
 Pipes made by this company had the pipes name stamped inside an elongated diamond on the shank of the pipe.
+Reiss-Premier purchased KB&B in the fall of 1926, however the combined company was still known to the trade as Kaufman Brother’s & Bondy.
+It was actually the Reiss Premier Pipe Co. that invented and patented the drinkless condensor, the version that was attached to the end of a regular push tenon, in 1924.
+After acquiring KB&B in the fall of 1926, the drinkless condensor with the push tenon stems were introduced on the Kaywoodie line in early 1927.
 KBB, Kaywoodie and Reiss-Premier were all located in the West New York manufacturing plant.
 Rudolph Hirsch, the first president of The Kaywoodie Company from 1936 until at least 1950, was also president of Kaufman Brother’s & Bondy when Kaywoodie was formed and was a vice president of Reiss-Premier.

 During World War II, getting briar imported into this country was not easy.
 Italian and French briar couldn’t be had until very late in the war.
 Kaywoodie was able to import 1400 5-gross bags of briar (about 1,000,000 blocks) out of North Africa in 1943 after the German army was defeated there.
 Early in 1941, Kaywoodie embarked on a project of domestically grown briar wood, called Mission Briar or manzanita.
 This wood is botanically the same as Mediterranean briar.
 The Pacific Briarwood Company, a KBB subsidiary, began harvesting the burl type wood growing on the slopes of the Santa Cruz Mountains of California.
 However, the smoking characteristics were not quite as good and the project was abandoned after the war.
 After the war, pipe production returned to new heights with many new pipe smokers coming out of the armed services.